 Other application activity can also be secured via PIN entry, like approving high-value transactions, editing contacts, deleting the recovery phrase, and more.

 All devices can support the PIN-based approach, which makes it more accessible.
 A PIN can also be used to encrypt data within a wallet or a cloud backup, making any stored information inaccessible.
 If you decide to do this, ensure users understand that their wallet cannot be recovered if they lose their PIN and no other recovery mechanism is implemented.

 However, users with poor security practices might create easy-to-guess PINs (such as 1234), which would provide a false sense of security.
 This design also relies on users to remember their PIN correctly.

 Do: Educate on good security practices

 During PIN creation, tell your users what a good, secure PIN is (e.g. not their birthday).
-Recommend against (or even make it impossible) to create a PIN such as 1234 or 1111.
+Recommend against (or even make it impossible) to create one such as 1234 or 1111.

 Dummy wallet #

 There may be situations in which users do not want to show their real balances and transactions, or may be forced to disclose access.
 Here it can be helpful to allow users to set a second PIN, which loads a wallet with dummy data.
 The user experience of this wallet should look and feel like the actual wallet, but it should only simulate transactions.
 For an example, see Blue Wallet.